Understanding the Dark Web ID compromise detection engine upgrade

 Potential for duplicate compromises

 As we integrate new data sources, you may temporarily notice a small number of duplicate compromises.
-This can happen if a compromise identified by our old system is rediscovered in a new data set by the new engine.
-Our de-duplication algorithms are designed to minimize this, but some overlap may be visible initially.
+This can occur when a compromise identified by the previous engine is rediscovered by the upgraded engine in a new data set.
+De-duplication algorithms are designed to minimize this behavior, but some overlap may be visible initially.

-IMPORTANT Action required for users with ticketing and PSA integrations: In light of our enhanced search capabilities, the new engine may initially reveal a higher volume of compromises.
-To prevent overwhelming your helpdesk or PSA system (e.g., ConnectWise, Kaseya, or Autotask), we recommend temporarily disabling your ticket integration for the first 24-48 hours post-upgrade.
+IMPORTANT Action required for users with ticketing and PSA integrations: Due to enhanced search capabilities, the upgraded engine may initially reveal a higher volume of compromises.
+To prevent overwhelming your helpdesk or PSA system (e.g., ConnectWise, Kaseya, or Autotask), temporarily disable your ticket integration for the first 24-48 hours after the upgrade.
 This will give your team adequate time to assess the initial influx of compromises and safeguard your ticketing system.

 Delays in PSA ticket creation